flarum/flarum/README.md

 docker compose up -d
 ```

+## Initial setup
+Use the following fields for the DB to work:

+MySQL Host: mariadb
+MySQL Username: flarum
+MySQL Password: flarumpass

 ## Contributing

 Thank you for considering contributing to Flarum!
 Please read the **[Contributing guide](https://docs.flarum.org/contributing)** to learn how you can help.